Printhell0w0rld/Discord-bot/README.md

 # Discord-bot
-Discord bot with really basic function
+Discord bot with some basic functions